m5b/ICS32/_sources/notes/wk3.md

 ## Week 3 Overview

-For week 3, you have finally turned in your first program for ICS 32.
-Congrats!
-Now it's time to start building that first program into a real application.
-Be sure to read the overview for [Assignment 2](../assignments/a1.html) before you dive into the lecture materials.
+It's week 3.
+You should be finalizing your work on assignment 1 right about now and getting ready to start assignment 2.
+The lectures for this week include topics that you will need to start learning for assignment 2.

 Quick Links:
 : {ref}`lecture-materials`